 Improving Access for Families

-The Middle Class Scholarship program is available for new, transfer, and returning undergraduate students with family incomes and household assets up to $191,000 (subject to California State Budget Approval) for 2021-22 academic year ($184,000 for 2020-21 academic year), who attend a University of California campus.
+The Middle-Class Scholarship program is available for new, transfer, and returning undergraduate and students pursuing a teaching credential with family income and assets up to $201,000 (subject to California State Budget Approval) for the 2022-23 academic year for those who attend a University of California campus.